 Because these insects’ stingers contain venom, the area should be washed with soap and water as soon as possible to remove the venom.
 Ice packs applied to the sting site will help reduce swelling and alleviate discomfort.
 Over-the-counter medications to relieve itching can also be used.

 If you feel that you are experiencing symptoms of a severe insect sting allergy, go to the emergency room or call 911 immediately.
+The American College of Allergy, Asthma & Immunology reports that the majority of insect stings in the United States come from wasps, yellow jackets, hornets, and honeybees.

 Medication can be the cause of an allergic reaction in some patients.
-A person can be allergic to an over-the-counter, herbal, or a prescription medicine.
+A person can be allergic to over-the-counter, herbal, or prescription medicine.
 Experiencing an unwanted side effect from a drug is not an allergic reaction.

 Symptoms of a drug allergy typically present shortly after taking the medication and can include: